razodactyl/darkreign2/README.md

 - Unit path-finding is still a major controversy amongst players and will need to be resolved for enjoyment of newer players.

 ## Fixed (Check Releases Section)
+- Private Rooms: Users can now join private rooms if they know the password ;)

+- Fixed issue where a user could join a room that they're already in.
+- Fixed issue where a user could join a room but not be connected.
 - Fixed issue with MINT Lobby login authentication failing in some cases.
 - Fixed issue with player list not updating in MINT Lobby.
 - Fixed issue with game list not updating correctly when joining a room.
 - Fixed issue where [Save Stats] could crash the game when attempting to record stats at the end of match.

 - Online: New password would always be accepted when signing up / updating account even if they didn't match.
 - Online: Communication with lobby would lock up during some requests causing a noticeable delay (for example game creation) before they finally resolved.
 - Online: Fixed issue with certain characters in a username causing authentication to fail.